BEAST-Fitting/beast/docs/workflow.rst

 The trimming can take significant time to run.
 In addition, reading in the full physics+observation model can be slow and such reading can be minimized by producing multiple trimmed models with a single read.
-A specific tools is provided to setup batch files for this trimming and to do the actual trimming.
+A specific tool is provided to setup batch files for this trimming and to do the actual trimming.

 This code sets up batch files for submission to the 'at' queue on linux (or similar) systems.
 The projectname (e.g., 'PHAT') provides a portion of the batch file names.
 The datafile and astfile are the observed photometry file (not sub files) and file with the ASTs in them.
-A subdirection in the project directory is created with a joblist file for submission to the batch queue and smaller files used by the trimming code.
+A subdirectory in the project directory is created with a joblist file for submission to the batch queue and smaller files used by the trimming code.

 The joblist file can be split into smaller files if submission to multiple cores is desired.
 Use the 'split' commandline tool.
+The optional 'nice' input allows you to prepend a 'nice' option, expecially useful if you're utilizing shared computing resources.

   .. code:: shell

-     $ ./beast/tools/setup_batch_beast_trim.py projectname datafile astfile \
+     $ ./beast/tools/setup_batch_beast_trim.py projectname datafile.fits \
-       --num_subtrim 5
+          astfile.fits --num_subtrim 5 --nice 19

 Once the batch files are created, then the joblist can be submitted to the queue.
 The beast/tools/trim_many_via_obsdata.py code is called and trimmed